Aurora Police Department Contract

 The City of Aurora provides the following uniforms and equipment to each officer:

-- Pays of all leather gear purchased, replaced or repaired
+- Pays for all leather gear purchased, replaced or repaired

 - Provides one (1) pair of shoes and one (1) pair of boots and pays for 100% of expenses to repair and replace footwear